 7) Always include a call to action.

-Always, always, ALWAYS include a call to action in your video posts to social media.
+Always, always, ALWAYS include a call to action in your video posts on social media.
 The goal is not just for users to view your video, but to interact with you in one way or another.
 If you don’t get users directions or a further step to take, they simply won’t interact with your brand beyond that post.

-One of the perks of having a unique hashtag that is used exclusively by your business is that you can invite followers to do promotion for you.
-When they visit your business, they can check in on Facebook, share a photo on Instagram, or send out a tweet using your hashtag.
-When their followers click the hashtag it will push them toward your video content.
+One of the perks of having a brand-specific hashtag is that you can invite followers to participate in promotions for your brand.
+When they visit your business, they can check in on Facebook, share a photo on Instagram, or send out a tweet using your unique hashtag.
+When their followers click the hashtag it will push them toward your account and all of your content.